Areas of Focus

 If the Supply Chain & Logistics Institute must cancel a program, registrants will receive a full refund.
 Georgia Tech, however, cannot assume the responsibility for other costs incurred.
 Due to program enrollment limits, early registration is encouraged.
 Registrations will be acknowledged by a letter of confirmation from Professional Education.

-On the first day, please check in at least 30 minutes before the class start time.
+On-campus version: On the first day, please check in at least 30 minutes before the class start time.

 In one particular instance, our team identified an opportunity to improve the picking process.
 We had 35-40 pickers performing the same process in almost as many ways -- some ways effective and some not.
 We asked, "Why are we walking all over the warehousing picking every unit for one box, when we have a conveyor system that can bring the box to the pickers and eliminate the wasteful motion?"
 Through leader standard work, kaizen events, picking patterns, and other applications learned from SCL courses, our team was able to improve flat picking productivity from 50 units per hour to 130 per hour.